Center on Asian Americans and the Law

 Civic education

-Educating students, lawyers, and the public on legal issues of importance to AAPIs;
+Educating students, lawyers, and the public about Asian American legal history

 Outreach and public advocacy

-Generating interest in AAPI legal issues by reaching out to law firms, corporations, government, non-profit institutions, and the public, and by collaborating with others to advance the cause of justice for the AAPI community and society in general.
+Generating interest in and raising awareness of these same issues by reaching out to and collaborating with others to encourage dialogue and ultimately advance the cause of justice and the social good

 Center on Asian Americans and the Law news